onetoneisme/blackjack/units/operators_basic/005_QuotationManagement.md

 Unassigning space quota small-space-quota from space my-first-space as admin...
 OK
 ```

+Before ending, re set the previously unset space quota to the `my-first-space`.

 Also, you can list all the space quotas or get information about an specific one by using `space-quotas` and `space-quota` commands.